 I've carefully considered the information provided.
-Having done so, it's clear that Mr R was already heavily overdrawn and was struggling to manage his existing commitments.
+Having done so, I think it's likely that further checks will have shown L2G that Mr R was already heavily overdrawn and was struggling to manage his existing commitments.
 So I think that proportionate checks would have shown L2G that Mr R was likely to use this loan to repay other credit, or to at least cover the hole this left in his finances, which meant he was unlikely to be able to repay it without borrowing further or suffering significant adverse consequences.